warpnet/smart-led-event/PREPARE.md

 1. Select the right USB port from the **Tools** menu in the **Port** section.
 Check [Troubleshooting](README.md#troubleshooting) if the port is missing.
 1. Copy and past the [blink.ino](blink/blink.ino) code into your Arduino IDE and upload the sketch by clicking **Upload**.
 1. After compiling the code, it should automatically start uploading.
 Check [Troubleshooting](README.md#troubleshooting) if you run into issues with uploading the code to your ESP8266 NodeMCU V2.
+1. Check the LED light on the NodeMCU board for a blinking light.
+If it blinks according to the specified timing of one second, you're all set!

 ## Step 5 - Share a Picture (optional)